KevinGimbel/kevingimbel.de/content/blog/2020-01-29-no-tracking.md

 ### Remove Analytics from your website

 If you do not need it, remove Analytics from your website.
 If you need it, use a privacy-focused alternative to Google Analytics such as [Matomo](https://matomo.org/) (previously known as Piwik).

+By not using tracking software - and not relying on hundreds (or tens) of external libraries and tools you can make the web better for everyone.